0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 ![[Pasted image 20250424230816.png | center]]
 <center><b> Figure 14</b>: Schematic of an 8T SRAM Cell [7]</center>

 For statistical SNM modeling, the authors propose three different techniques to help overcome subthreshold SRAM cells.
+The first technique utilizes the same concept of the previous paper with trying to keep $V_{th} \approx V_{DD}/2$, which helps in allowing for subthreshold CMOS operation [6].
+The second technique incorporates a mapping function $g(s)$ which takes a weight sum of gaussians and maps shifts in $V_{th}$ to changes in SNM.
+These summations can be used to create a piecewise linear approximation of $g(s)$ to find the best $V_{th}$ for each type of SNM.

 #### Study 4: “A Review of Offset and Noise Reduction Techniques for CMOS Amplifiers” [8]